 For good visual packaging and production of any retail product, many companies wonder whether they should blister packaging or skin packaging.
-There are many similarities between the two packaging techniques but there are also many differences.
+There are many similarities between the two packaging techniques but also many differences.

 There are several considerations you should use when deciding which packaging type would be best for your product: